zhongzhixu/CKA/README.md

 The data is provided by the Hospital Authority of Hong Kong the ethical approval UW11-495.
 The data can not be made available to others according to the Hospital Authority and the ethical approval.
 Instead, we provide some simulated cases in DATA folder.

+Part of the codes are referenced Dr. Wang HW's RIPPLENET (https://github.com/hwwang55/RippleNet).
+We thank them very much for sharing their codes.

 ## Files in the folder
-DATA: simulated cases
+DATA: data_sample.csv

-DX2vec.py
+kg_final.txt

+data_loader.py
+model.py
+train.py
+main.py

 ## Environment:
 Python 3.6